Gaurav-706/Logistics_Dashboard/README.md

 3. What is the Order delivery status over Time?
 4 What are the Highest OTIF Performances?
 5. Do something with Key Influencers and other advanced visualizations.
+6. What is the Order delivery status befor time?

 These are some of the features stakeholders want from their Data Analyst.
 You have to add your own creative features as well.